Our look into the five doctrines of the TULIP begins with Total Depravity and the view that man is completely and

 The above verse in Genesis is where the doctrine of Total Depravity is first supported.
 Unlike the previous verse in John, however, this clearly carries an implication of hyperbole, for no person can think evil thoughts continually.
 What about when we sleep?
-Furthermore, there is no indication that this verse says some men are unable to receive salvation.
+Furthermore, there is no indication that this verse says some men are unable to receive salvation as if God created their hearts to reject Him.

 The same distinction between can’t and won’t is missing from other passages in support of the doctrine (Gen 8:21, Job 15:14-16, Ps 51:5, Jer 17:9, etc.), likewise, a couple of these are clear examples of proverbial literature and shouldn’t be seen as absolutes.

 Matthew 7:16-20, “By their fruit you will recognize them.
 Do people pick grapes from thornbushes, or figs from thistles?
 Likewise every good tree bears good fruit, but a bad tree bears bad fruit.
 A good tree cannot bear bad fruit, and a bad tree cannot bear good fruit.
 Every tree that does not bear good fruit is cut down and thrown into the fire.
 Thus, by their fruit you will recognize them.”

-This is the first passage that seems to clearly state there are men who cannot come to Christ.
+This is the first passage that seems to clearly state there are some men who cannot come to Christ.
 But again, we should note the possibility of reading too much into a parable so that it becomes an absolute truth (which for effectiveness in oral transmission, we would expect to be expressed in absolute terms).
-Obviously, those inclined to agriculture will disagree that a bad tree will always produce bad fruit.
+Obviously, those inclined to agriculture will disagree that a bad tree will always produce bad fruit (though it is admittedly rare).
 A bad tree may produce one or two good fruits on occasion just as a good tree could produce the occasional bad fruit.
-Also, fruit isn’t evil per se for it has no moral connotations.
-The parable acts as a general rule, not an absolute truth claim so we can say that it is not necessarily true that men cannot come to salvation without assistance from the Holy Spirit.
-Although, as I already argued, the Holy Spirit is in some way moving on men’s hearts continually.
+The parable acts as a general principle and not a total absolute so we can say that it is not necessarily true that some men cannot receive salvation.
+However, as I already argued, the Holy Spirit is in some way moving on man’s heart continually.